French National Centre for Scientific Research

 In 2016, it employed 31,637 staff, including 11,137 tenured researchers, 13,415 engineers and technical staff, and 7,085 contractual workers.
 It is headquartered in Paris and has administrative offices in Brussels, Beijing, Tokyo, Singapore, Washington, D.C., Bonn, Moscow, Tunis, Johannesburg, Santiago de Chile, Israel, and New Delhi.

-From 2009 to 2016, the CNRS was ranked No. 1 worldwide by the SCImago Institutions Rankings (SIR), an international ranking of research-focused institutions, including universities, national research centers, and companies such as Facebook or Google.
-The CNRS ranked No. 2 between 2017 and 2021, then No. 3 in 2022 in the same SIR, after the Chinese Academy of Sciences and before universities such as Harvard University, MIT, or Stanford University.
-The CNRS was ranked No. 3 in 2015 and No. 4 in 2017 by the Nature Index, which measures the largest contributors to papers published in 82 leading journals.
-In May 2021, the CNRS ranked No. 2 in the Nature Index, before the Max Planck Society and Harvard University.

 Organization

-The CNRS operates on the basis of research units, which are of two kinds: "proper units" (UPRs) are operated solely by the CNRS, and "joint units" (UMRs – Unité mixte de recherche) are run in association with other institutions, such as universities or INSERM.
-Members of joint research units may be either CNRS researchers or university employees (maîtres de conférences or professeurs).
+The CNRS operates on the basis of research units, which are of two kinds: "proper units" (UPRs) are operated solely by the CNRS, and Joint Research Units (UMRs – Unité mixte de recherche) are run in association with other institutions, such as universities or INSERM.
+Members of Joint Research Units may be either CNRS researchers or university employees (maîtres de conférences or professeurs).
 Each research unit has a numeric code attached and is typically headed by a university professor or a CNRS research director.
 A research unit may be subdivided into research groups ("équipes").
 The CNRS also has support units, which may, for instance, supply administrative, computing, library, or engineering services.

-In 2016, the CNRS had 952 joint research units, 32 proper research units, 135 service units, and 36 international units.
+In 2016, the CNRS had 952 Joint Research Units, 32 proper research units, 135 service units, and 36 international units.

 The CNRS is divided into 10 national institutes: